-Grow Independent School is committed to being inclusive as we see a diverse population of both students and staff as one of the school's greatest strengths.
-In order to ensure everyone can thrive and meet their full potential, it is essential that inclusion and equality of opportunity be at the core of all the school's activities.
+Grow Independent School believes that, in order to ensure everyone can thrive and meet their full potential, it is essential that inclusion and equality of opportunity be at the core of all the school's activities.

 This policy applies equally to current and prospective members of the school community, including parents.